Úrsula Corberó: Career

-After completing her studies, Corberó moved to Madrid to shoot the TV series Física o Química.
 She debuted as Maria in the television series Mirall Trencat in 2002.
-She appeared as Sara in Ventdelplà in 2005–06, and in series Cuenta atrás in 2007.
-In 2008, she portrayed Manuela Portillo in series El Internado and began working on the Antena 3 television series Física o química until 2010.
+She appeared as Sara in Ventdelplà in 2005–06, and in the series Cuenta atrás in 2007.
+In 2008, she portrayed Manuela Portillo in the series El Internado and began working on the Antena 3 television series Física o química until 2010.
 Her character, Ruth Gomez, suffered from bulimia.
 The series attracted a lot of controversy but Corberó has been critically acclaimed for her performance.

-After leaving Física o Química, in 2011, Corberó landed a main-role in Televisión Española's drama series 14 de abril.
+After leaving Física o Química, in 2011, Corberó landed a main role in Televisión Española's drama series 14 de abril.
 La República.
-The show's second season didn't air until November 2018 due to political conflicts with the People's Party.
+The show's second season did not air until November 2018 due to political conflicts with the People's Party.
 The same year, she starred in the horror film XP3D alongside her Física o Química co-star and friend Maxi Iglesias.
-Despite an important campaign of promotion, the film failed to convince the critics.
+Despite an important promotion campaign, the film failed to convince the critics.

 In 2012, she shot the television movie Los días de gloria which was also postponed due to political conflicts and broadcast in July 2013.
 Then, she joined the third season of La 1's series Gran Reserva in the role of Julia Cortazar.
 The same year, she was directed by Joaquín Oristrell in the Catalan TV movie Volare.
 Then she participated in the horror film Afterparty, which also failed to convince both the critics and the public.
 At the end of the year, she flew to Colombia to shoot Crimen con vista al Mar with Carmelo Gómez.

 In 2013, she starred in the comedy ¿Quién mató a Bambi? alongside actors Clara Lago and Quim Gutiérrez.
 The film was well received by the critics and the public.
 The same year, she lent her voice to Sam in Cloudy with a Chance of Meatballs 2.

 In 2014, she played Margarita de Austria in the successful historical series Isabel.
 The same year, she became the first actress in history to receive the Untameable Award at the Sitges Film Festival, rewarding her career.
 Men's Health's magazine named her Woman of the Year, an award that she received from the hand of her friend and legendary actress, Rossy de Palma.

 In 2015, Corberó went to Trento to shoot La Dama Velata, a Spanish-Italian coproduction starring Miriam Leone, Andrea Bosca and Aura Garrido.
 Later this year, she played Natalia de Figueroa y Martorell in the Spanish sitcom Anclados alongside actress Rossy de Palma.